Apirone/prestashop/README.md

 ## Changelog

+### Version 1.0.4

+* Added BNB coin, USDT and USDC stable coins on Binance smart chain
+* The SDK updated to 1.2.9

 ### Version 1.0.3

 * SDK updated
 * Refactoring the use of deprecated SDK methods
-* Settings storege updated
+* Settings storage updated
 * Added Ethereum network & tokens

 ### Version 1.0.2

 * Enabled display of test networks for all (uses * as a wildcard)
-* Updated Mkefile & files mode
+* Updated Makefile & files mode
 * Relative path bug fixed
 * Minor & misprint fixes
 * Vendor update